amanda-ng518/amanda-ng518.github.io/_pages/about.md

 ---

 I am an incoming M.Sc. student in Statistics at the University of Toronto.
 Prior to my MSc. study, I received my H.B.Sc. in Statistical Sciences (Specialist with Focus in Health Studies) and Mathematics (Major) also from the University of Toronto in 2024.

+I am currently working at the Department of Statistical Sciences under the supervision of Prof. Nancy Reid.

+Email: waiyuamanda [DOT] ng [AT] mail [DOT] utoronto [DOT] ca

 *Disclaimer*: This website is still under construction - please refer to CV if keen.